GuildOfWeavers/distaff/docs/programs.md

 If after executing the loop's body, the top of the stack is `0`, we execute `BREAK` operation. `BREAK` operation does the following:

-1. Checks whether the first register of the `sponge` is equal to the value at the top of the `loop stack` (i.e. `s0 = i0`).
+1. Pops the value from the `loop stack`, and checks whether it is equal to the first register of the `sponge state` (i.e. `s0 = i0`).
 If it is not, the program fails.
-2. Check whether the value on the top of the stack is `0`.
+2. Pops the value from the stack, and checks whether it is equal to `0`.
 If it is not, the program fails.

-3. Removes the top value from the `loop stack`.
+Notice that unlike the `CONTINUE` operation, the `BREAK` operation removes top values from both, the `loop stack` and user stack.

 A diagram of `BREAK` operation is as follows:
 ```